danielecook/Awesome-Bioinformatics/README.md

 ## Database Access

 - [Entrez Direct: E-utilities on the UNIX command line](http://www.ncbi.nlm.nih.gov/books/NBK179288/) - UNIX command line tools to access NCBI's databases programmatically.
 Instructions to install and examples are found in the link.

+## Structural Biology

+### Crystallography

+- **[cctbx](https://github.com/cctbx/cctbx_project)** - The Computational Crystallography Toolbox (cctbx) is being developed as the open source component of the PHENIX system.
+- **[PHENIX](http://phenix-online.org)** - Python-based Hierarchical ENvironment for Integrated Xtallography (PHENIX) is a software suite for the automated determination of molecular structures using X-ray crystallography and other methods.

 ## Resources